whitemike889/Machapi/README.md

 ## TODOs
--Add Proxy Support
+* Add Proxy Support
--Create a requirements.txt for more automatic installation
+* Create a requirements.txt for more automatic installation

 ## License and Authorship